fazleelahhee/custom-plugin/README.md

 Each row in the HTML table will show the details for a user.
 The column's id, name, and username are mandatory

 ### Features

-* Admin can able to update custom endpoint from the plugins settings page.
+* Admin will be able to update custom endpoints via the plugin’s settings page.
 * Default template override
-* Filter hook available for update ajax response before dispatch
+* Filter hook is available to update ajax response before dispatch
 * Cache API response

 ## Installation